lucidlemon/paradeiser/README.md

 * Javascript options instead of pure css
 * Desktop alternative for a full featured set
 * Support for one-page websites with automatic highlighting of the correct link

+## Why the heck is this called Paradeiser?

+Paradeiser is Austrian-German for tomatoe, I just thought it might sound cool, and it has a nice ring to it (Paradise - eh?).